eadmund/cypherback/README.md

 ----

-There are five keys in use: a 256-bit metadata encryption key; a 256-bit metadata authentication key; a 256-bit chunk encryption key; a 384-bit chunk authentication key; and a 384-bit chunk storage key.
+There are five keys in use: a 256-bit metadata encryption key; a 256-bit metadata authentication key; a 384-bit chunk master key; a 384-bit chunk authentication key; and a 384-bit chunk storage key.
 There is also a 64-bit metadata nonce.